MorpheusAIs/Docs/Guides/Techno Capital Machine Capital Providers Dune Dashboard Guide.md

 - Adapt for Different Tokens: Change the `contract_address` in the WHERE clause to the address of the token you are analyzing.

-The recent transactions query simply retrives the Event-Transfee table (a popular Dune table tracking all ERC20 transfer events from genesis) orders by the block time, and limits to the last 100 transfers.
+The recent transactions query simply retrieves the Event-Transfee table (a popular Dune table tracking all ERC20 transfer events from genesis) orders by the block time, and limits to the last 100 transfers.
 Adjust the `to` field to the relevant depositing address.

 6) Return on Investment
 The query is structured into several Common Table Expressions (CTEs) and a final calculation that combines these components: